AliRizaSevgili/grc-enterprise-risk-program/README.md

 - Risk-based thinking over control-based thinking
 - Alignment with real-world audit and compliance expectations
 - Practical implementation of governance and accountability models
 - Bridging technical systems with business risk perspectives
+- Integration of control testing results into risk evaluation -Focus on control effectiveness and residual risk

+---

+## Audit Positioning

+This project simulates a real-world enterprise GRC program by integrating ITGC control testing, SOC 2 readiness assessment, and risk governance.

+It demonstrates practical experience in risk analysis, control evaluation, audit documentation, and governance design.

 ---